GabrielZZZ/OLLE-Download/README.md

 Please click the link to download the installation file for the package:
 [Windows Version](https://github.com/GabrielZZZ/OLLE-Download/raw/main/OLLE_Install.zip)

+## How to install (IMPORTANT)
+After downloading the package, unzipping it to your customized folder.
+Then click any of the icons in the folder unzipped, and it should start the installation process.
+If it does not happen in that way, please contact me directly.
+- email: scxyz1@nottingham.edu.cn
+- WeChat: ZYF19971205

 ## Functions List
 ### **OLLE Desktop App Interface Design V2**